-The power-on password prevents unauthorized use of the computer by requiring the entry of a password to access applications or data when the computer is powered on or restarted.
+The power-on password prevents unauthorized access to applications or data when the computer is turned on or restarted.
 The setup password specifically prevents unauthorized access to the Computer Setup (F10) Utility and can also be used as an override to the power-on password.
 An administrator can enter the setup password at the prompt for the power-on password and gain access to the computer.